TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixD/Search/Index.rst

 .. include:: ../../Includes.txt

+.. _appendix-search:

 Search
 ^^^^^^

 Detected by the cObject SEARCHRESULT, which proceeds with a search if "sword" && "scols" are set.
-The search MUST submit to a page with such a content-object on it!
+The search **must*** submit to a page with such a content-object on it!

 Input may be of both GET and POST method.